Steelers release veteran LB James Harrison, activate OT Marcus Gilbert

 That earned him a two-year, $3.5 million contract in the spring.
 But the Steelers in April drafted T.J.
 Watt in the first round and immediately made him the starter at right outside linebacker ahead of Harrison, who has played just 40 snaps this season.
 Harrison was behind Anthony Chickllo on the depth chart as the backup to Watt, and Harrison does not play special teams.

 As a vested veteran of more than 10 seasons, Harrison will make a full season's salary.
-The oldest player in the NFL this season that was not a kicker, punter or quarterback, Harrison publicly let displeasure with his playing time known earlier this month.
+The oldest player in the NFL this season who was not a kicker, punter or quarterback, Harrison earlier this month publicly let known his displeasure with his playing time.

 Harrison's release means that only Ben Roethlisberger remains from the Steelers' Super Bowl XL title team.
 Roethlisberger and cornerback William Gay are the lone players left from the Super Bowl XLIII win three years later.